The World Bucket ListThe World Bucket List

 According to Andres Medina, a researcher at the Anthropological Research Institute of the National Autonomous University of Mexico, ‘Dia de los Muertos’ is rooted deeply in agriculture-related beliefs from Mexico’s pre-Hispanic era.

 As diverse as Mexico itself, Day of the Dead is a fusion and complex blend of both pagan and Catholic traditions.
+If you are planning on joining in on this celebration, the ultimate planning guide will prepare you for the best experience.

 Agricultural-related beliefs – seeds and bones